restqa/documentation/docs/getting-started/configuration.md

         enabled: true
 ```

-You can aslo explicitly specify a confiig file to use with the `--config` CLI options (resolved relative to `cwd`)
+You can also explicitly specify a configuration file to use with the `--config` CLI options (resolved relative to `cwd`).

 ```bash
 restqa run --config my-restqa.yml